dplastico/dplastico.github.io/_posts/2022-04-21-packed-binaries.md

 # PACKED BINARIES (And how to unpack them)

-Hello all!I'm writing this post for learning purposes, as research about the topic on the title.
-The main idea is to better understand how the packing mechanism works, to have a better understanding  of the techniques and ways to apply this, with a special focusing on malware development and analysis, and how today's malware executables try to hide from different detection systems
+Hello all!
+I'm writing this post for learning purposes, as research about the topic on the title.
+The main idea is to better understand how the packing mechanism works, to have a better understanding  of the techniques and ways to apply this, with a special focusing on malware development and analysis, and how today's malware executables try to hide from different detection systems.

-That's why, in my style, I think that before starting to look for unpacking mechanisms or similar resources, we first need to understand how an actual binary is formed, what is the structure of itself and how a "packer" will use this information to create a "packed" executable
+That's why, in my style, I think that before starting to look for unpacking mechanisms or similar resources, we first need to understand how an actual binary is formed, what is the structure of itself and how a "packer" will use this information to create a "packed" executable.

 We will need to identify the sections that we want to read or modify if necessary when packing executables and also this will provide good information if we are performing any Reverse Engineering work specially in modified binaries or malware samples that try to "hide" information on the binary itself. (this would be the main goal behind it, how can malicious code can hide from Reverse Engineering)